DCT

 The Invention Explained

-• The Patented Solution: The invention provides a new class of diarylhydantoin compounds, including enzalutamide, that act as potent AR antagonists with minimal agonistic activity, even when the AR is overexpressed (’517 Patent, col. 2:50-60; ’517 Patent, col. 4:50-65).
-These compounds are designed to overcome the mechanism of resistance seen with prior anti-androgen drugs, thereby inhibiting the growth of hormone-refractory prostate cancer (’517 Patent, col. 2:61-65).
+• The Patented Solution: The invention provides a class of diarylhydantoin compounds, including enzalutamide, designed to be potent AR antagonists that exhibit minimal agonistic activity, even in cancer cells that overexpress the AR ('517 Patent, col. 2:40-50).
+These compounds function by blocking androgen binding to the receptor, thereby inhibiting the growth of hormone-refractory prostate cancer ('517 Patent, Abstract).

 Key Claims at a Glance

-• A compound selected from a specified group of diarylhydantoin structures, which includes enzalutamide.
+• A compound selected from a specified group of chemical structures, which includes the structure for enzalutamide.

 U.S. Patent No. 11,839,689 - "Formulations of Enzalutamide"